sam-timmins/smarticus-quizzes/README.md

 &nbsp;

 An issue I didn't realise that I had until I opened the quiz on Google Chrome following deployment, rather than through the Gitpod terminal, was that the favicon was not showing.
 Initially, I had learnt that just putting it into the root folder would ensure that it showed up in on the tab, however, it didn't appear, so using [W3C](https://www.w3.org/2005/10/howto-favicon "W3C") as guidance I added it to the head section of the Html and it worked perfectly.

+Finally, the 'Medium standard of difficulty for the questions' user goal was accomplised and even bettered.
+With addition of the difficulty buttons, the user not only has the option of a medium standard of questions, but can also choose higher or lower difficulty.

 \
 &nbsp;